What Does It Look Like To Be A Full Time Artist?

 But when you think about being an artist, there is this aura of romance that looks like that: a studio on the last level of an old building under the roof (do you feel the Parisian vibe?), with the floor splattered with multicolored paint, some canvases here and there, some done, some in progress, the artist, dressed with an old overall covered with paint, with a wild and disheveled look and sense of not being entirely here.
 They're not.
 Here.
 They're creating.
 They are in their bubble of creativity, following their flow.
 And then, they struggle.
 Financially, for sure.
 But they also struggle mentally, because art is pain.
 The best pieces of art have been created in pain, no?

-Well, some all this are true.
-Some are part of the legend.
+Well, some of it is true.
+Some is part of the legend.

 What is absolutely false, in my point of view, is that being an artist (a painter in my case) is painting and then selling.
 If it was that easy, everybody would do it, right?